 Size matters.
 A large zucchini will be drier.
 A small zucchini with have more moisture.
 Certain recipes work best with different sizes.
 For instance, I tend to use a medium to small with this recipe because I want the moisture the zucchini brings, but I use a large zucchini for my Double Chocolate Zucchini Cupcakes.

-Use the fine side of your grater for smaller sized shredded zucchini.
-If you use the larger side, the coarser pieces will have a slightly more noticeable flavor and texture in a finished cake or bread recipe.
-(Farm kids tend to want that!)
+Use the fine side of your grater for smaller shredded zucchini. (as you can see in the pictures) If you use the larger side, the coarser pieces will have a slightly more noticeable flavor and texture in a finished cake or bread recipe.

-Some recipes ask that the zucchini is pressed well with a clean towel to soak up excess moisture or to prevent whatever your baking from getting too soggy.
-Pay close attention to the recipe that you are making with zucchini as the level of moisture they provide is important.
-For instance, in this recipe, the zucchini is a key source of moisture and should not be drained.
+Some recipes ask that the zucchini is pressed well with a clean towel to soak up excess moisture or to prevent whatever you baking from getting too soggy.
+Generally speaking, pay close attention to the recipe that you are making with zucchini as the level of moisture they provide is important.

 Does the Baking Dish Matter?

 Yes, it really does.
-This is a 9×5 glass baking dish and is my go-to for quick bread loaves because of how it heats.
+This is a 9×5 (or 8 1/2 by 4 1/2, they can both be used with success in this recipe) glass baking dish and is my go-to for quick bread loaves because of how it heats.
 Glass bakeware heats more evenly, which helps quick bread bake at an even rate.
-Plus, since glass is an insulator, it does take a while to heat up but will stay warm long after it’s removed from the oven.
+Because glass is an insulator it does take a while to heat up but will stay warm long after it’s removed from the oven.
 Metal pans tend to lose heat immediately after being removed from the oven, and I want the bread to be warm when served.

 How to Freeze Zucchini Bread

 You will want to make sure you allow it to cool completely.
-Just wrap the zucchini bread tightly with aluminum foil or plastic freezer wrap and place in a heavy-duty freezer bag.
-If you prefer not to use foil directly on your bread, wrap tightly with parchment paper, then place that into a sealable plastic bag.
-Be sure to label it with the date.
-Bread is typically good for two to three months in the freezer, but it will still be safe to eat beyond that point.
+Just wrap the zucchini bread tightly with parchment paper and place it in a heavy-duty sealable freezer plastic bag.
+It will be good for about 3 months.
 To thaw bread, take it out of the freezer and set it on the counter.
 Allow it to reach room temperature before you take it out of its packaging.
 It will re-absorb some of its moisture this way.

 - ¾ teaspoon baking powder